 - Dental cleanings are recommended annually to thoroughly clean your mouth and to check for any conditions that may need attention.

 If you choose to enroll in the Aetna Advantage Dental Plan (optional for Columbia students), cleanings are done off-campus through a provider on Aetna's provider list.
-Students who choose not to enroll in dental coverage can still visit a dentist near campus for reduced-cost cleanings and services.
-Check out Health Services' Dental Care Options page for more information.
+Students who choose not to enroll in dental coverage can still visit Morningside Dental Associates for reduced-cost cleanings and services.
+Appointments can be made by calling (212) 961-1266.